-5 Breakfast Foods You Should Stop Eating, According to a Nutritionist
+5 Breakfast Foods You Should Probably Stop Eating, According to a Nutritionist

-So, to help us discern the good breakfasts from the bad, we asked holistic nutritionist, health coach, and founder of Frolic and Flow, Carly Brawner, to give us the lowdown.
-You might want to check your kitchen and cull these items from your pantry, stat.
-Ahead, Brawner shares her top five so-called "healthy" breakfast foods to avoid.
-It's time to put down that granola breakfast bar.
+So to help us discern the good breakfasts from the bad, we asked holistic nutritionist, health coach, and founder of Frolic and Flow, Carly Brawner, to give us the lowdown.
+Ahead Brawner shares her top five so-called "healthy" breakfast foods to avoid.
+It might be time to put down that granola breakfast bar.

 Can it be true?
 Our much-loved superfood is actually doing our bodies more harm than good?
 Say it ain't so!
 According to Brawner, there is a common misconception that açaí bowls and fruit smoothie bowls are a healthy way to start the morning because they're light, easily digestible, and full of superfoods.
 But that couldn't be farther from the truth.
 "Generally, açaí bowls are just beautifully crafted, bright, and trendy bowls of sugar," she said.
 "Açaí bowls are full of both glucose and fructose that are naturally occurring from fruit and added to the blender in the form of sweetener, ice cream, and even just pure fruit juice.
 Add granola and tropical fruit toppings to the mix, and it's quickly evident that this is not the breakfast of champions."